linshys/Example_Based_Manga_Colorization---cGAN/README.md

   --local_rank LOCAL_RANK
 ```

-There may be slight difference, you could check code for more details.
+There may be a slight difference, you could check the code for more details.

-For instance, you can run command like this:
+For instance, you can run the command like this:

 ```
 python train_all_gray.py --batch 8 --experiment_name Color2Manga_sketch --ckpt experiments/Color2Manga_sketch/078000.pt --datasets ./train_datasets/Sketch_train_lmdb --ckpt_disc experiments/Discriminator/078000_d.pt